Reuben Foster: College career

 Foster debuted as a true freshman for Alabama in the season-opener against Virginia Tech, registering one assisted tackle.
 He appeared in a total of nine games over the season, registering 12 tackles (four solo), including one tackle for a loss of yardage.
 Competing to fill the vacancy at inside linebacker left by Butkus Award winner C. J. Mosley, Foster was injured during spring practice on April 5, 2014.

 The starting linebacker job eventually went to Reggie Ragland, but Foster still played in 11 games and had the third-most special teams tackles on the team with eight.
 He made his first career start at the middle linebacker position against West Virginia, compiling seven total tackles with two solo stops and a tackle for loss (−2 yards).
 Foster finished his sophomore season with 22 tackles including 11 solo stops, two tackles for loss (−5 yards) and one sack (−3 yards, against Texas A&M).

 In his junior year, Foster took over as starting inside linebacker from Trey DePriest, and finished second on the team with 73 total tackles, eight for a loss (−24 yards), on the season.
 He also registered two sacks (−7 yards), three quarterback hurries, and nine pass breakups.
 Returning for his senior season, he was widely regarded as one of the best linebackers in college football.
 Sports Illustrated, USA Today, The Sporting News, and numerous other outlets named him a midseason All-American.
 After the season, he was awarded the Butkus Award, given to the nation's best linebacker.
 As a senior in 2016, Foster finished with 115 tackles, 13 for losses, and five sacks.

 Professional career

+Pre-draft

 On January 18, 2017, it was reported that Foster and Alabama teammate Jonathan Allen declined their invitations to play in the 2017 Senior Bowl.